Who are we and why we collect personal data

 - Over the telephone, when you speak to our experienced interviewers.
 Telephone conversations with you may be recorded.

-- From emails and text messages, we send to you and you reply to.
+- From your replies to emails and text messages that we send to you

-- Via online forums, you participate in as part of a project
+- Via online forums that you participate in as part of a project

-- you have given consent for them to share information they hold on you with us or organisations similar to us, and
+- You have given consent for them to share information on you with us

-- who can lawfully share information on you with us, even without your consent.
+- Or organisations similar to ours, that are lawfully permitted to share information on you with us, even our gaining without your consent